 Water heating is typically the second largest energy expense in the home.
 It can account for as much as 20% of your monthly utility bill.
-As water heaters age, their efficiency fades and you may not have a complete failure, but a gradual loss of efficiency is inevitable.
+As water heaters age, their efficiency fades (see our tankless page for information about the most efficient water heaters) and you may not have a complete failure, but a gradual loss of efficiency is inevitable.
 This can continue for years before the water heater finally fails.

 Unfortunately, many home and business owners wait until their water heater fails before shopping for a replacement.
 However, over time, the cost of purchasing and operating a fully functional water heater can be much less than the cost of running an older, inefficient water heater.